Robust orbital diamagnetism of correlated Dirac fermions in chiral Ising universality class: introduction

-In this work, we study orbital diamagnetism in a representative model of interacting Dirac electrons by unbiased numerical calculations with the infinite density matrix renormalization group (iDMRG) ~\cite{White1992,DMRG_review1,DMRG_review2,DMRG_review3,TenPy1,TenPy2}.
-We demonstrate that the orbital diamagnetization remains intact for weak interactions in the Dirac semimetal phase, while it monotonically decreases as the interaction strength is increased in the insulating phase.
-Furthermore, the orbital magnetization $M$ exhibits a universal scaling behavior near the quantum critical point, which is analogous to a seemingly unrelated phenomenon, the critical Casimir effect which has been studied for classical phase transitions.
-Our study would provide a fundamental understanding of the quantum critical orbital diamagnetism in correlated Dirac electrons and also shed lights on the underlying quantum field theory governing the criticality.
+In this work, we study orbital diamagnetism in a representative model of interacting Dirac fermions exhibiting a CDW order by unbiased numerical calculations with the infinite density matrix renormalization group (iDMRG) ~\cite{White1992,DMRG_review1,DMRG_review2,DMRG_review3,TenPy1,TenPy2}.
+In this system, the Fermi velocity increases in presence of the interaction~\cite{Schuler2021}, and therefore it is a promising candidate system to realize robust diamagnetism.
+Indeed, we demonstrate that the orbital diamagnetization remains intact for weak interactions in the Dirac semimetal regime, while it monotonically decreases as the interaction strength is increased in the insulating regime.
+Furthermore, the orbital magnetization $M$ exhibits a universal scaling behavior near the QCP, and the robust orbital magnetization is characterized as a universal property of Dirac systems whose criticality belongs to the chiral Ising universality class.
+Besides, the scaling behavior of $M$ is analogous to a seemingly unrelated phenomenon, the critical Casimir effect which has been extensively studied for classical phase transitions.
+Our study would provide a fundamental understanding of the orbital diamagnetism in correlated Dirac fermions based on the quantum critical scaling.